-In addition, operating companies are required to submit bi-annual litigation returns detailing, amongst other matters, (a) individual outstanding claims which (i) are at or exceed US\$10 million, (ii) are or may be reputationally sensitive, (iii) involve criminal proceedings against a group company, or (iii) involve a regulatory authority, (b) other claims below US\$10 million for which the HSBC Group Legal Head Office has requested bi-annual litigation returns be completed, and (c) group of claims where the same issue is involved.
+In addition, operating companies are required to submit quarterly returns detailing outstanding claims where the claim (or group of similar claims) exceeds US\$10 million, where the action is by a regulatory authority, where the proceedings are criminal, where the claim might materially affect the group's reputation, or, where the HSBC Group Head Office has requested returns be completed for a particular claim.
 These returns are used for reporting to the HSBC Group Audit Committee and the Board of HSBC Holdings.